Plan Your Visit

 Boston National Historical Park Partner Site

-Built around 1680, the Paul Revere House was occupied by Patriot Paul Revere and his family in the late 18th century.
-Explore the house of the family and see exhibits about Revere's life, trade, and his famous Midnight Ride on April 18 & 19, 1775.
-More...
+Built around 1680, Paul Revere House stands as the oldest standing residential building in downtown Boston.
+Although only living here for about twenty years, Paul Revere and his family made this place their home during the transformative period of the American Revolution.
+On your visit, explore this house, restored to the Revere family era, and see exhibits about Revere's life, trade, and his famous Midnight Ride on April 18 & 19, 1775.

 AccessibilityThe first floor of the house is accessible via the courtyard ramps.
 The second floor is accessible via the elevator in the visitor center and then taking the catwalk to the house.